Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian

 We have to distinguish whether $l$ is even or odd.
 Assume for the moment that $l$ is even.
-Clearly, \rf{46} is not satisfied whenever $\Gamma$ is bipartite since then, by Lemma \ref{45}, $\Gamma[l]$ is disconnected and thus $h[l]=0$.
+Clearly, \rf{46} is not satisfied whenever $\Gamma$ is bipartite since then, by Lemma \ref{45}, $\Gamma[l]$ is disconnected and so $h[l]=0$.
 In fact, Corollary \ref{coro5} yields only the trivial estimate $0\leq \lambda_1$ for bipartite graphs.
 In contrast, for graphs that are not bipartite the estimate in \rf{48} always yields a non-trivial lower bound $0<1-\left(1-h^2[l]\right)^{\frac{1}{2l}}\leq \lambda_1$ for the second smallest eigenvalue $\lambda_1$.
-Note, that a necessary condition for strict inequality in \rf{46} is that $h[l]>h$.
+A necessary condition for strict inequality in \rf{46} is that $h[l]>h$.
 In order to understand for which graphs it is likely that this necessary condition is satisfied we distinguish the following two cases.
-Let $\lambda_1\geq 2-\lambda_{N-1}$ then $\lambda_1[l]= 1-(1-\lambda_{N-1})^l$ and so it is possible that $\lambda_1[l] <\lambda_1$.
-If this is the case we can not expect that $h[l]>h$ is satisfied, unless the Cheeger estimate on the graph $\Gamma[l]$ is sharper (this will be made more precise in the next proposition) than the Cheeger estimate on the graph $\Gamma$.
-In particular, we can not expect that \rf{46} is satisfied.
-On the other hand if $\lambda_1< 2-\lambda_{N-1}$ then $\lambda_1[l]= 1-(1-\lambda_{1})^l>\lambda_1$ and so we can expect that the necessary condition $h[l]>h$ is satisfied.
-Roughly speaking, if $l$ is even, graphs that are closer to disconnected graphs than to bipartite graphs are good candidates for satisfying \rf{46}.
+If $\lambda_1\geq 2-\lambda_{N-1}$ then $\lambda_1[l]= 1-(1-\lambda_{N-1})^l$.
+In this case it is possible that $\lambda_1[l] <\lambda_1$.
+Hence, in general, we cannot expect that $h[l]>h$ is satisfied, unless the Cheeger estimate on the graph $\Gamma[l]$ is sharper (this will be made more precise in the next proposition) than the Cheeger estimate on the graph $\Gamma$.
+In particular, if $\lambda_1\geq 2-\lambda_{N-1}$, we cannot expect that \rf{46} is satisfied.
+On the other hand if $\lambda_1< 2-\lambda_{N-1}$ then $\lambda_1[l]= 1-(1-\lambda_{1})^l>\lambda_1$ and so it is likely that the necessary condition $h[l]>h$ is satisfied.
+Roughly speaking, if $l$ is even, we can expect that our eigenvalue estimates improve the Cheeger estimates if the graph in question is closer to disconnected graph than to bipartite graph.

 If $l$ is odd then Corollary \ref{coro5} always yields non-trivial estimates and $\lambda_1[l]> \lambda_1$ is always satisfied.
 Thus we can expect that the necessary condition $h[l]>h$ is, in general, satisfied if $l$ is odd.